‹ Back to New at Amity Blog

 The Role of a Functional Manager

-Functional managers play a vital role in organisations, managing specific departments for smooth operation.
+It is an important role, for functional managers must supervise their departments to ensure smooth operation.
 They set clear goals, allocate resources, and check performance.
 This makes sure their area works well with the company’s goals.

 functional skills training